Idyll a.k.a Idila (Killbillies)

 Favored Ability: CHA.
 This movie is dark, ugly, rusted, moldy, and that couldn’t make for a prettier horror setting!

 Rating: 4/5 (Above Average) [+2 Creepy Complexions, +1 Sinister Settings, +1 Implements of Destruction]

 The story may follow Zina and the others but this is truly Lotos Sparovec’s movie.
 His hulking build, booming voice, and deep reverberating breathing more akin to the snuffle of a bear give Francl a.k.a “Raisin-Face” a screen presents that overshadows everything else, even when he’s not actually in frame.
-Combine that with the particular use for his victims and the crumbling system of tunnels, houses, and rock faces, and you might just be looking at a new Cult Killer.
+Combine that with the innovative way that he harvests his victims and the crumbling system of tunnels, houses, and rock faces, and you might just be looking at a new Cult Killer.

 I’ve also seen quite a few horror movies of this breed wherein the victims are either eaten or turned into meat and sold, as happened in Lunch Meat, but this is the first one that I’ve seen where those unlucky enough to venture into the hills are turned into spirits of the potable kind.
 A very interesting spin on an established trope, that is.
 Here’s to your health- oh right, never mind.
 Cheers!